tikv/rfcs/text/2020-03-11-versioned-kv.md

 obtained from the PD TSO).
 And the implementation is subject to further change if we use the user TS feature of RocksDB.

-For consistency, strong and weak consistency would be support.
+For consistency (single key level linearizability), strong and weak consistency would be support.
 This is closely with the TS obtainment method, i.e. if need strong consistency, users should use the global PD TSO; if need weak consistency, users may use simple local ts method.
 Under weak consistency situation, the tools like `br` would be flexible to handle data consistency.

 The maximum number of versions in the cluster can be configured via `MaxVerNum`.
 The default value is 1.
 Redundant versions are removed during version